MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ![App Center shows you current threads at the time of the crash](~/diagnostics/images/new-threads.png)

 > [!NOTE]
-> Only the main thread at the time of the error will be available for WPF and WinForms reports
+> Only the main thread at the time of the error will be available for UWP, WPF and WinForms reports.

 ## Configure Alerts